 - Legal redress – if none of these methods work, your attorney will file a lawsuit against your insurer as a last resort.

-Thompson Law Injury Lawyers have a team that specializes solely on insurance claims.
+Thompson Law has a team that specializes solely on bad faith insurance claims.
 Get in touch with us today via 844-308-8180 to have a personal injury lawyer do a free evaluation of your case.